Fortify the Guardian, Not the Treasure: Resilient Adversarial Detectors: Experimental Framework

 \section{Experimental Framework}

 \textbf{Datasets and models}.
 We used the VGG-\{11,13,16\} and ResNet-\{18, 34, 50\} architectures both for classification and for adversarial detection.
+Specifically, we employed these architectures in dual roles: as classifiers to perform the primary task of image classification and as adversarial detectors to identify adversarial examples.
+By leveraging the same architectures for both tasks, we ensured consistency in our experimental setup and enabled a comprehensive evaluation of their robustness and effectiveness in the context of adversarial training.
 We modified the classification head of the detector, $C\in\mathbb{R}^{K \times e}$, where $K$ is the number of classes and $e$ is the embedding-space size, to $C\in\mathbb{R}^{2 \times e}$, for binary classification (benign/adversarial), and added a sigmoid transformation at the end.

+We utilized the CIFAR-10 \citep{krizhevsky2009learning}, SVHN \citep{netzer2011reading} and a subset of ImageNet \citep{deng2009imagenet} dataset to evaluate our proposed approach.
+For ImageNet, we randomly selected 50 classes from the original dataset, which contains over 14 million images and 1,000 classes.
+This subset was used to maintain manageability and to focus our evaluation on a representative sample of the larger dataset, while still leveraging the diversity and complexity that ImageNet provides for benchmarking in image classification tasks.
+It is important to highlight that adversarial training for adversarial detectors incurs substantially higher computational costs compared to conventional adversarial training.
+As a result, this process is considerably more time-consuming when applied to large datasets.
+To ensure the feasibility of our experiments, we therefore employed a reduced number of classes from ImageNet.

 We used the definition of attack success rate presented by \citet{bryniarski2021evading} as part of their evaluation methodology.
 Attack efficacy is measured through Attack Success Rate at N, SR@N: proportion of deliberate attacks achieving their objectives subject to the condition that the defense's false-positive rate is configured to N\%.
 The underlying motivation is that in real-life scenarios we must strike a delicate balance between security and precision.
 A 5\% false positive is acceptable, while extreme cases might even use 50\%.
 Our results proved excellent so we set N to a low 5\%, i.e., SR@5.